parrt/msan501-old/notes/architecture.md

 * RAM is a set of addressable pigeonholes from 0..N-1
 * Each pigeonhole or cell is a byte == 8 bits
 * Bit vs byte. bit (BInary digiT) is the smallest unit of information in a computer. yes/no, 0/1.
 M/F.
 * For N=maybe 8G in your laptop, which is 8,000M or 8,000,000K or 8,000,000,000 bytes or 8 billion bytes.
 That's a lot.
-The San Francisco phonebook is maybe 10 MB.
+The San Francisco phonebook is maybe 8 MB.

+Q. How many 8M phonebooks could your 8G laptop hold in RAM?
+8000M/8M = 1000 books.

 Random-access vs tape storage, which is serial.
+A network is also serial as we will see: it transmits one bit at a time by wiggling current on a wire.

-RAM is typically much smaller than the disk storage size.
+RAM is typically much smaller than the disk storage size but much faster.

 DRAM is volatile: memory disappears when you turn the computer off. this is the biggest chunk of RAM you have.